dra11y/ybc/.github/instructions/theme.instructions.md

 Goal: Rebuild `examples/theme/template.html` using only ybc components so the page renders visually identical.
 Theme colors and tweaks come only from `styles.scss` (no source changes for styling).

 ## Ground rules
-- Use ybc components exclusively; no raw Bulma HTML wrappers
+- Use ybc components exclusively; import, don't qualify; no raw Bulma HTML wrappers
 - Match layout, sizes, colors, and behaviors (burger, dropdowns, modals)
 - Keep interactivity in Rust components; remove template JS/jQuery/GA
-- User is running `trunk serve` in background; no need for `cargo build` or `trunk serve`; DO run `cargo check` to check syntax at each phase.
+- User is running `trunk serve` in background; no need for `cargo build/check` or `trunk serve`; DO run `trunk build` to check syntax at each phase.
 - Do one section at a time; verify with user, then mark step as DONE, then commit changes with appropriate commit message.

 ## Section order (mirrors template)